licenseware/licenseware-sdk-v3/README.md

     validation_parameters=rv_tools_validation_parameters,
     encryption_parameters=rv_tools_encryption_parameters,
     config=config,
+    redis_cache=redis_cache,
 )

 ```

+- `config` - this object will contain common data for our application;
+- `NewUploader` - this object will `hold` all the information needed (metadata) for describing file(s) which will be uploaded for processing;
+- `UploaderValidationParameters` - this object will contain metadata needed to validate file(s);
+- `UploaderEncryptionParameters` - this object will contain metadata needed to encrypt sensitive data from file(s);
+- `FileTypes` - this contains all the file types we can process (.xml, .csv, .xlsx etc);

+This list can grow depending on the requirements.
-In the `NewUploader` object we gather all information about this uploader
+In the `NewUploader` object we gather all information about this uploader.

 - `name` - uploader name;
 - `description` - describe what this uploader does;